sgong-pdftron/stranger-docs/android/guides/getting-started/integrate.md

 }
 ```

-And you are ready to start!
+And you are set to go!
 Now time to [add PDFNet license key](/android/guides/getting-started/add-license) to your application and [open a document in an Activity](/android/guides/getting-started/using-activity).